HTenkanen/mobility-course/source/course-info/installing-miniconda.rst

     mamba install -c conda-forge jupyterlab

-After installation is completed, you can start a JupyterLab instance by running this command (notice the space between the words!):
+After installation is completed, **you can start a JupyterLab instance** by running this command (notice the space between the words!):

 .. code-block::

     jupyter lab

 After running the command, JupyterLab should open up automatically in a browser window.
+Notice that the JupyterLab will always open in a directory from where you launched it in the terminal / command prompt.

 Git extension for JupyterLab
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After you have installed JupyterLab, you can also add the JupyterLab Git extension to your environment:
+After you have installed JupyterLab, you can also add the JupyterLab Git extension to your environment in case you need to interact e.g. with GitHub:

 .. code-block::

     conda install -c conda-forge jupyterlab-git